akshay-kakade-dev/rails_app_challange/.github/issue_template/assignment.md

 - For pagination candidate have to build the Query builder, which will tell us problem solving skills and how candidate manages the complex code.
 - For bulk upload we can analyze skills related to the background jobs, performance considerations.
 - Documentation.

+Assumptions -
+- User has many products, when products created by user through CRUD operation, it considered as a purchase